 The role of interleukin-1 blockers such as anakinra in the development of new primary malignancy is unknown.
 In clinical trials, the number of lymphoma cases among 5,300 patients with rheumatoid arthritis treated with anakinra was 0.12 per 100 patient-years.
 The rate is 3.6-fold higher than the expected rate for the general population, based upon the National Cancer Institute's Surveillance Epidemiology and End Results database.
 In addition to lymphoma, 37 other cancers were observed including breast, melanoma, respiratory system, and digestive system.

 Anakinra is contraindicated in patients with E. coli protein hypersensitivity or hypersensitivity to anakinra or any components of the product.
 Hypersensitivity reactions, including anaphylactic reactions and angioedema, have been reported with the use of anakinra.
-If a severe hypersensitivity reaction occurs, administration of anakinra should be discontinued and appropriate therapy initiated.
+Due to a potential increased risk of allergic reactions, particularly in the first several weeks of anakinra therapy, monitor patients with deficiency of interleukin-1 receptor antagonist (DIRA) closely during this time period.
+If a severe hypersensitivity reaction occurs, discontinue administration of anakinra and initiate appropriate therapy.

 Patients who receive anakinra are at increased risk for developing serious infections.
-Anakinra should not be initiated in patients with an active infection.
-Administration of anakinra should be discontinued if a patient with rheumatoid arthritis (RA) develops a serious infection.
-In NOMID patients, the risk of a NOMID flare upon discontinuation of anakinra should be weighed against the potential risk of continued treatment.
+Do not initate anakinra in patients with an active infection.
+Discontinue administration of anakinra if a patient with rheumatoid arthritis (RA) develops a serious infection.
+In patients with neonatal-onset multisystem inflammatory disease (NOMID) or deficiency of interleukin-1 receptor antagonist (DIRA), weigh the risk of a disease flare upon discontinuation of anakinra against the potential risk of continued treatment.
+In COVID-19 patients with other concurrent infections, consider the risks and benefits of treatment with anakinra.
+Information regarding the use of anakinra in patients with COVID-19 and concomitant active serious infections is limited.
 The safety and efficacy of anakinra in patients with chronic infections or immunosuppression, such as bone marrow suppression, have not been evaluated.
 The impact of anakinra therapy on active or chronic infections is not known.
 Similar to other drugs that affect the immune system, anakinra may increase the risk of tuberculosis or other atypical or opportunistic infections.
 In clinical studies and postmarketing experience, cases of opportunistic infections have been observed and included fungal infection, mycobacterial infection, and infection with bacterial pathogens.
 Infections have been noted in all organ systems and have been reported in patients receiving anakinra alone or in combination with immunosuppressive agents.
 Follow current CDC guidelines both to evaluate for and to treat possible latent tuberculosis infections before anakinra initiation.
 In RA trials, patients with asthma appeared to be at a higher risk of developing serious infections during anakinra treatment.
-Also, anakinra should be used cautiously in geriatric patients, as there is, in general, a higher incidence of infections in the elderly.
+Also, use anakinra cautiously in geriatric patients, as there is, in general, a higher incidence of infections in the elderly.

-Anakinra is substantially excreted by the kidney; thus, patients with severe renal impairment or renal failure with a creatinine clearance (CrCL) less than 30 mL/minute may be at increased risk for adverse reactions.
+Anakinra is substantially excreted by the kidney; thus, patients with severe renal impairment or renal failure with a creatinine clearance (CrCl) less than 30 mL/minute may be at increased risk for adverse reactions.
 Consider administration of the prescribed anakinra dose every other day for these patients.
+For COVID-19, use of the drug has not been studied in patients with end-stage renal failure necessitating hemofiltration or peritoneal hemodialysis.

 Anakinra is an immunosuppressant and treatment with immunosuppressants may result in an increased risk of cancer.
 The impact of anakinra on the development of a new primary malignancy is unknown, but malignancies were observed in clinical studies.
 Consider the risks and benefits of anakinra before initiation in patients with a history of neoplastic disease.
 Also, consider the risk and benefits of anakinra continuation in patients who develop a malignancy.